 build on your legacy.

 A smart merger or consolidation can have these benefits and more.
-However, none of these outcomes are possible unless you’re first willing to ask the question.
+However, none of these outcomes is possible unless you’re first willing to ask the question.
 Asking these questions could be one of the boldest, most courageous acts of your career as an executive or your tenure as a board member.
 Put them on the table for your board to consider and ensure they give them full, thoughtful consideration.
 Don’t let them reject them because they perceive that the easier way out is to jump into the search for a successor.
 Or they view shutting down or a merger as defeat.
 It’s not.
 It’s a victory – a potential victory for your clients and community, and, certainly, a victory over complacency.

 - Bach, Claudia.
 (2009).
 “Graceful Exit: Thoughts on End-of-Life Issues for Arts Organizations.”
 Grantmakers in the Arts (blog).